Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Orbital mechanics in Schwarzschild-de Sitter spacetime

-The two curves (equations \eqref{eq:separatrix} and \eqref{eq:outersep}) form approximately the boundary of the region of bound orbital parameters, one as an ``inner" separatrix, and one as an ``outer" separatrix.
-The main observation here is the coupling of the cosmological constant with eccentricity, producing a tighter constraint for allowable orbits of higher eccentricity.
+The two curves (Eqs. \eqref{eq:sdsseparatrix} and \eqref{eq:outersep}) form approximately the boundary of the region of bound orbital parameters, one as an ``inner" separatrix, and one as an ``outer" separatrix.
+The main observation here is the coupling of the SdS parameter with eccentricity, producing a tighter constraint for allowable orbits of higher eccentricity.

-Both separatrices, equations \eqref{eq:sdsseparatrix} and \eqref{eq:outersep}, are also placed in Figure \ref{fig:constant-El-in-pe} and \ref{fig:constant-pe-in-el} to see how they limit the constant curves of $(E,L)$ and $(p,e)$.
+Both separatrices, Eqs. \eqref{eq:sdsseparatrix} and \eqref{eq:outersep}, are also placed in Fig. \ref{fig:constant-El-in-pe}a and \ref{fig:constant-El-in-pe}b to see how they limit the constant curves of $(E,L)$ and $(p,e)$.
 This boundary extends to very large $p$ for small enough $\lambda$ but for a nontrivial $\lambda$, we see here a distinct feature of the SdS spacetime.
-The separatrices may imply that the presence of the cosmological constant limits the existence of very large orbits, making them unstable since the dynamics due to the cosmological repulsion dominates the opposing central gravitational attraction of the black hole.
+The separatrices may imply that the presence of the SdS parameter limits the existence of very large orbits, making them unstable since the dynamics due to the $\lambda$ dominates the opposing central gravitational attraction of the black hole.
 We further check this claim in the next part by examining the nature of marginally bound orbits associated with an outer unstable extrema.